huntikins/portfolio-v8/_posts/intersection-observer-lazy-load.md

 ## Using Intersection Observer to Lazy Load Images

 Now that we have the basics of how to use an Intersection Observer let's do something with it.
-We will continue to build off the previous example, but this time we will add some logic to our callback function to handle lazy loading the images.
-Getting the images to lazy load is pretty straight forward.
+We will continue to build off the previous example, but this time we will add some logic to our callback function to handle lazy loading of the images.
+Getting the images to lazy load is pretty straightforward.

 When the image is rendered we will give it a placeholder source, try grabbing one from [placeholder.com](https://placeholder.com/) or using a low res blurred version of the photo to render.
 The real image source is stored in a data attribute on the image and when the element enters the viewport we grab that real url and replace the placeholder source.